Tarja Turunen: 1996–2005: Nightwish

-2005: Breakup
+Departure from the band

 The first change in the line up of Nightwish was in September 2001, when bassist Sami Vänskä was fired because Holopainen was no longer able to continue working with him.
-In the following years the relationship between Holopainen and Turunen's husband and manager Marcelo Cabuli deteriorated.
+In the following years, the relationship between Holopainen and Turunen's husband and manager Marcelo Cabuli deteriorated.
 This affected the relationship between Holopainen and Turunen as well.
-At a band meeting after the concert in Oberhausen in December 2004 Turunen informed the band members that she wanted to leave the band, but agreed to record one more album and to participate in the subsequent tour, planned for 2006/2007.
+At a band meeting after the concert in Oberhausen in December 2004, Turunen informed the band members that she wanted to leave the band, but agreed to record one more album and to participate in the subsequent tour, planned for 2006/2007.
 According to her husband, Turunen had further agreed not to make her decision public and to release her first solo album after the new studio album from Nightwish.
 After the last concert of the Once Upon a Tour on 21 October 2005 (which was released on video as End of an Era), Holopainen and the other band members informed Turunen in an open letter that the band did not want to work with her any more, accusing her of diva-like behaviour and greed:

 The split and, due to the open letter's allegations, Turunen's character became the subject of close media coverage.
 Turunen responded through an open letter on her website and through some interviews in which she explained her view.
 She was upset that after nine years of working together, Holopainen announced the separation via an open letter.
 Because of the continuing media interest, her husband Marcelo Cabuli posted a message addressing the situation on the website in February 2006.
 He asked that anyone who had questions should email him.
 In June 2006, Cabuli posted a lengthy reply to many of the questions he had received.
 He answered questions related to the greed accusation by explaining that the band had agreed on the distribution of earnings in a contract at the formation of Nightwish.
 Based on that contract, every band member got a fixed share of 20% of the band's income.
 Marcelo Cabuli stated that, unlike others, Turunen had never fought for additional songwriter royalties.

 Despite the circumstances of the separation, Holopainen's appreciation of Turunen as an artist remained.
 He explained that he did not search for a similarly trained singer as a successor for Turunen because he considers her to be extraordinarily good in her genre and therefore irreplaceable.
 Turunen said in an interview that she is very proud of her career with Nightwish.
-She considers the remaining band members extremely talented and wishes all the best for them and their subsequent lead singer Anette Olzon.
+She considers the remaining band members extremely talented and wished all the best for them and their subsequent then-lead singer Anette Olzon.